Cheap fall getaways

 Bicycling Minnesota's Mesabi Trail

-Minnesota's Iron Range makes a good base for riding the beautiful Mesabi Trail,
+Biwabik on Minnesota's Iron Range makes a good base for riding the beautiful Mesabi

-which now stretches 74½ miles between McKinley and Grand Rapids, plus a four-mile spur from Gilbert to Eveleth.
+Trail, which now stretches 74½ miles between McKinley and Grand Rapids, plus five miles between Biwabik and Giants

 It's also near Lake Vermilion, Ely and the Boundary Waters Canoe Area Wilderness.
 The state-owned Sports Dorm has 24 motel